NLnetLabs/cascade/doc/manual/source/key-management.rst

 Automatic Key Rolls
 """""""""""""""""""

-.. important:: Cascade has support for fully automatic key rolls, which is enabled by default.
-If Cascade is for example running in an isolated network, it will not have access to all nameservers of the zone or the parent zone.
-In that case it's best to disable automatic key rolls in your :ref:`policy <defining-policy>`.
+.. important:: Fully automatic key rolls are enabled by default.
+For this to work, Cascade requires access to all nameservers of the zone and the parent zone.
+If this is not available, make sure to :ref:`disable automatic key rolls <automation-control>`.

 For automatic key rolls, the key manager will check the propagation of changes to the DNSKEY RRset, the DS RRset at the parent and the zone's signatures to all nameservers of the zone or the parent zone.
 To be able to